19hours/sg-statutes/Acts/Companies Act.md

 (iii) the company has, within 15 days beginning with the date on which the last such proceedings were brought to an end in accordance with paragraph (ii), lodged with the Registrar —

-(A) a statement made by the directors confirming that the requirements under section 78B(1)(a) and (c), the solvency requirements under section 78B(3) (if applicable) and section 78D(4)(b) have been complied with, and that the proceedings in relation to each such application have been brought to an end by the dismissal of the application or without determination;
+(A) a statement made by the directors confirming that the requirements under section 78B(1)(c), the solvency requirements under section 78B(3) (if applicable) and section 78D(4)(b) have been complied with, and that the proceedings in relation to each such application have been brought to an end by the dismissal of the application or without determination;

+[Act 36 of 2014 wef 01/07/2015]

 (B) in relation to each such application which has been dismissed by the Court, a copy of the order of the Court dismissing the application; and